5 Magical Songs for Teaching French to Preschoolers

 Warm them up

-To help them learn a song naturally, start by playing it in the background: Play it while your students are doing something else, without specifically drawing their attention to it, and then casually ask what they think it’s about.
+To help them learn a song naturally, start by playing it in the background: Play it while they are doing something else, without specifically drawing their attention to it, and then casually ask what they think it’s about.
 What kind of feeling do they get from the song?
 Do they like it, and if so, why?
 What does it remind them of?

-This process is especially important when introducing a new song to preschoolers: It’s important not to focus only on the words.
+This process is especially important when introducing a new song to kids: It’s important not to focus only on the words.
 Let your students be inspired by the melody, the rhythm, the tempo and, if applicable, the dance and gestures.

 Tell them a story